Taiko2k/GTK4PythonTutorial/README.md

 ![A blank GTK window](blank.png)

-Oh btw, you'll want to think of an application id for your app, especially if you're going to distribute it.
+For a serious app, you'll need to think of your own application id.
 It should be the reverse of a domain or page you control.
-If you dont have your own domain you can do like "com.github.me.myproject".
+If you don't have your own domain you can do like "com.github.me.myproject".

 Right um... lets make that code into classes!
-Cause doing it functional style is a little awkward in Python.
+'Cause doing it functional style is a little awkward in Python.

 Also, **Libawaita** is the new hotness, so lets switch to that!